THE WARRIOR’S PRAYER

 We can never go any higher than we are now.
 The challenge is to bring our throne-life down into the earth so God’s will is done in the earth as it is being done now in Heaven.

-I will call on the Lord, who is worthy to be praised: so will I be saved from mine enemies (verse three).
+I will call on the Lord, who is worthy to be praised, so I will be saved from my enemies (verse three).

 During the last few decades Christians have learned many spiritual principles.
 Talking in tongues and the gifts of the Spirit are widespread.
 The connections between spiritual bondages and physical bondages are being studied.
 The authority of the believer and the power of faith are being discussed and exercised.
 It is true that never before in history have so many Christians become sophisticated in spiritual phenomena.